-To get to the base of either of these routes by bus, please see our Penang Botanical Gardens page.
+To get to the base of either of these routes by bus, please see our Penang Botanical Gardens page here >

-For those that are a bit more adventurous, there is another well marked pathway that consists of 10 kilometres of jungle track and jeep tracks that goes up to Penang Hill from the other side of the island at the Teluk Bahang Forest Eco Park.
+For those that are a bit more adventurous and want a bit of a challenge, there is another well-marked pathway that consists of 10 kilometres of jungle track and jeep tracks that goes up to Penang Hill from the other side of the island at the Teluk Bahang Forest Eco Park.

 To get there take the 101 bus to Teluk Bahang.

-The entrance to the park is 1 minute walk past the Butterfly farm.
+The entrance to the park is a couple of minutes walk past the Butterfly Farm.